aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 Users are personally responsible for ensuring compliance with AAU's data classification requirements before submitting any content to the service.

+Conversations in Mistral Vibe are subject to a **90-day retention period**, after which chats are automatically deleted.
+Users should not rely on the service for long-term storage of any content.

 ## 4. Shared libraries